JonathanAlzndr/JonathanAlzndr/README.md

 ---

-> “Code is like humor.
-When you have to explain it, it’s bad.” — Cory House
+> "First, solve the problem.
+Then, write the code." — John Johnson

-Thanks for stopping by! 😊
+Thanks for stopping by!